mahyarmirrashed/mastermind/ROADMAP.md

   - [ ] Publish to RedoxOS
 - [ ] Update handling of arguments once `clap` upgrades
 - [ ] Remove `#[allow(unstable_name_collisions)]` from `lib.rs` once `intersperse` is added to the standard library
+- [ ] Optimize codebase to remove unnecessary computation and printing
+- [ ] Improve user interface
+  - [ ] Show in real-time where cursor is pointing
+  - [ ] Show current colors selected for next guess
+  - [ ] Show user-prompt dialog about key bindings registered for the game